Learn Thai Online Archives - Learn Thai from a White Guy

 หมีมีความรักด้วย

 The most common expression you’ll probably encounter for “I love you” in Thai across all forms of media is ฉันรักเธอ (chan rak ter). ฉัน (chan) is generally used as the primary female pronoun, but guys use it in love songs and sometimes on Thai tv and movies.
-I don’t recommend using this in real life, however if you are male as it can sound a little silly.
 You can either drop the pronoun entirely, or use one of the other choices below.

-One thing you will notice pretty quickly in Thai is that the pronouns (like ‘I’ and ‘you’) is often dropped.
+One thing you will notice pretty quickly in Thai is that the pronouns (like ‘I’ and ‘you’) are often dropped.

 When in doubt, just pay attention to how Thai people talk to each other (in real life as opposed to on tv) and copy what they do.
 It may take a while sometimes before you can find the answer, but it’s worth the effort.